-Our Board of Directors is currently comprised of the nine members identified in the table below, all of whom are standing for election.
-All director nominees stand for election to one-year terms at the Annual Meeting and each annual meeting of stockholders thereafter.
+Our Board of Directors is currently comprised of the ten members identified in the table below, all of whom are standing for election.
+All director nominees stand for election for one-year terms at the Annual Meeting and each annual meeting of stockholders thereafter.

-10-Year Director Tenure Limit
+12-Year Director Tenure Limit

-In 2015, our Board adopted a 10-year director tenure policy that provides that (1) no person may be nominated to serve on the Board if they have more than 10 years of service prior to the date of such election and (2) a director is deemed to resign and retire at the next annual meeting of stockholders following the term in which 10 years of service is attained.
-See "10-Year Director Tenure Limit" under Corporate Governance - Board Function, Leadership and Executive Sessions below.
+Our Board has adopted a 12-year director tenure policy that provides that (1) no person may be nominated to serve on the Board if they have more than 12 years of service prior to the date of such election (as measured from July 1, 2015, the effective date of the Spin-off) and (2) a director is expected to resign at the next annual meeting of stockholders following the term in which 12 years of service is attained.
+See "12-Year Director Tenure Limit" under Corporate Governance - Board Function, Leadership and Executive Sessions below.
+Director start dates in this proxy reflect director tenure since the Spin-off.

 Director Nominee Director Since

-Jan A. Bertsch 2013
+Jan A. Bertsch 2015

 Gerhard F. Burbach 2018

 Rex D. Geveden 2017

 James M. Jaska 2016

 Kenneth J. Krieg 2016

 Leland D. Melvin 2019

-Robert L. Nardelli 2014
+Robert L. Nardelli 2015

 Barbara A. Niland 2016

+Nicole W. Piasecki 2024

 John M. Richardson 2020